gphuang/gphuang.github.io/_posts/2016-10-15-notes-on-machine-learning.md

 * A linear transformation by the “weight” matrix
 * A translation by the vector
 * Point-wise application of e.g., tanh.

+## Goal: implement recurrent networks, and apply them to image captioning on Microsoft COCO.

+  * Understand the architecture of recurrent neural networks (RNNs) and how they operate on sequences by sharing weights over time
+  * Understand the difference between vanilla RNNs and Long-Short Term Memory (LSTM) RNNs
+  * Understand how to sample from an RNN at test-time
+  * Understand how to combine convolutional neural nets and recurrent nets to implement an image captioning system
+  * Understand how a trained convolutional network can be used to compute gradients with respect to the input image
+  * Implement and different applications of image gradients, including saliency maps, fooling images, class visualizations, feature inversion, and DeepDream.

 ## Case Studies
 ### Problem setting 1: linear dataset